DougUOT/Mapping_Earthquakes/README.md

 ## Objective 3: Add an Additional Map

-* A third map tile layer is created
-* The third map is added to the overlay object
+* Create a third map tile layer and add to the overlay object
-* All the earthquake data and tectonic plate data are displayed on the all maps of the webpage
+* Display all the earthquake data and tectonic plate data on the all maps of the webpage

 ![](https://github.com/DougUOT/Mapping_Earthquakes/blob/main/Resources/Images/Capture13_3_1.PNG)